Working in Norway

 - Currency: Norwegian krone (NOK)

 - Health: the standard of health and healthcare is extremely high.
 The health service is mainly public with some private hospitals and practitioners.
 EEA citizens who are temporarily in Norway should get a European Health Insurance Card (EHIC) to be able to access the healthcare system.
+Also take out comprehensive travel and medical insurance before travelling.
 Residents and those who are employed in Norway are entitled to health service benefits through the National Insurance Scheme – see New in Norway for more information.

-- Laws and customs: individual lifestyle choices are respected.
-For example, no stigma is attached to unmarried couples having children, or to homosexuality.
-There are strict drink-driving laws and a policy of zero tolerance with regard to drug possession and penalties are high.
+- Laws and customs: Drink-driving and drug laws are stricter than elsewhere in Europe.
+There is a policy of zero tolerance with regard to drug possession and penalties are high.